charlescc9/RoboND-Kinematics-Project/writeup.md

 the DH transform matrix for the first three joint angles and substituting the theta values found above.
 This gave the DH transform matrix for the last three theta values.
-I was then able to extract the euler angles for theta 4 - 6:
+I was then able to extract the euler angels to obtain the values for theta 4 - 6:
 ```
 R0_3 = T0_1[0:3, 0:3] * T1_2[0:3, 0:3] * T2_3[0:3, 0:3]
 R0_3 = R0_3.evalf(subs={q1: theta1, q2: theta2, q3: theta3})